 Following our morning briefing, we leave Calgary and drive off towards the mountains.
 Let yourselves be charmed by the changing landscape and the magnitude of these giants.
-Our first walk is on Ha Ling Peak trail which is a perfect introduction to this trip.
-The story behind the name of this peak is equally interesting, rumor is that it was named after a Chinese railway worker that bet he could climb it in 5 hours and did.
-Are you up for the challenge?
+Our first walk is on Grotto Mountain trail which is a perfect introduction to this trip.
 This walk starts in woodland but as promised, once the tree line passed, a rocky summit awaits.
 The views on top are well worth the workout, showcasing the beautiful valley below.
 After the hike, we hit the road once more to Lake Louise where we will stay for the next three nights.
 B, L, D

 20km, 20min drive